 At St. Peter’s, all baptismal candidates, parents, sponsors and godparents are required to meet with a priest or appointed baptismal catechist (teacher) to discuss the theology and obligations of baptism and participate in pre-baptismal rehearsal usually scheduled the Saturday before the Baptism from 9:00 a.m. – 10:00 a.m.
 A room is set aside the morning of the Baptism to provide hospitality for candidates and their families.

-For more information about baptisms, contact the Reverend Jacob Pierce, Associate Rector.
-If you would like to prepare for baptism, complete this Registration Form (a PDF will open in a separate window).
+For more information about baptisms, please read “Regarding Baptisms at St. Peter’s” and contact the Reverend Jacob E. Pierce, Priest-in-Charge using our Contact form..
+Holy Baptism Registration Forms are available here (a PDF will open in a separate window).